mricanho/RPG-phaser/README.md

 # Karen's Adventure - Phaser RPG

 Karen is a big fan of the Jonas Brothers, and now they will be in town.
-Help Karen to get to the concert, fight all the opposition as her mother, a ticket reseller, and many more to attend the supreme event.
+Help Karen to get to the concert, fight all the opposition as her mother, a ticket reseller, crazy fans, and many more to attend the supreme event.

+This game was created using the framework Phaser 3 and JavaScript, I add test units with Jest and the functions are modules, best practices incorporated(ES6).

-This app is optimized for desktops and tablets, mobile isn't a good experience.
+This game is optimized for desktops and tablets, mobile isn't a good experience.

 ![screenshot](dist/assets/screen-1.jpeg)

+# Intructions

 ![screenshot](dist/assets/screen-2.jpeg)